nevillepark/trc/README.md

 ## Boring technical details

 All of the tools I am using are free for anyone to use, and they (or reasonable equivalents) are included with free operating systems.
-Personally, I am using [elementary OS](https://elementary.io/), which is based on the popular OS [Ubuntu](https://www.ubuntu.com/desktop).
+Personally, I have used [elementary OS](https://elementary.io/) and am currently using [KDE Neon](https://neon.kde.org/), which are based on the popular OS [Ubuntu](https://www.ubuntu.com/desktop).

 ### Command-line applications